omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 # Anatomy of a function

 Everything you do in R involves defining functions or calling functions.
 You cannot do any action without evaluating some function or other.
-Even assigning values to variables or subscripting vectors or lists involves evaluating functions.
+Even assigning values to variables or sub-scripting vectors or lists involves evaluating functions.
 But functions are more than just recipes for how to perform different actions, they are also data objects in themselves, and we have ways of probing and modifying them.

 ## Manipulating functions